Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Skip to Content

 There’s something magical about swimming in a cenote.
-Perhaps it’s the feeling of being surrounded by nature or the sense of adventure that comes with exploring an unknown place.
-Whatever the reason, Mexico is home to some of the best cenotes in the world.
+Being surrounded by nature gives you the sense of adventure and wonder that always comes with exploring an unknown place, and Mexico is home to some of the best cenotes in the world.
+We’ll explore the 12 best in this guide.

 What Is a Cenote?